blues270/CSPROJECT/README.md

 The Plan is that, we would create 2 Main Webpages, "Travel Dashboard", and "Booking Management".
 "Travel Dashboard", would be the webpage responsible for letting users, 1st log in to our website with ther credentials, and then it would also allow the user's to view, check and edit their travel bookings.
-"Booking Management", would be the webpage responsible for
+"Booking Management", would be the webpage responsible for handling flight searches